lopanapol/sentium/docs/changelogs/index.md

-# Noesis Changelog Index
+# Sentium Changelog Index

-This document provides an overview of all changelog versions for the Noesis project, organized by major version.
+This document provides an overview of all changelog versions for the Sentium project, organized by major version.

 ## Version 2.x

-The current generation of Noesis with advanced AI integration and synthetic consciousness capabilities.
+The current generation of Sentium with advanced AI integration and synthetic consciousness capabilities.

 - [v2.2.3](v2/CHANGELOG_v2.2.3.md) - Released May 18, 2025 - Improved changelog organization and documentation updates
 - [v2.2.2](v2/CHANGELOG_v2.2.2.md) - Released May 18, 2025 - Comprehensive AI integration